Hugh Hudson: Personal life and death

 Hudson's maternal half-brother was noted musicologist John Warrack.

-His first marriage in 1977 was with painter Susan Michie, with whom he had a son.
+His first marriage in 1977 was with painter Susan Michie, with whom he had a son, Thomas John Hudson.
 In November 2003, Hudson married actress Maryam d'Abo, and they remained married until his death.

 When asked in an interview about the long gaps in his filmography, Hudson answered, "I've worked on projects that I've wanted to do and they didn't happen [...]
 There are films I would have loved to have made.
 I think I am satisfied with what I'm doing.
 Next film I make my voice will come back again."

 Hudson died at Charing Cross Hospital in London on 10 February 2023.
 He was 86.